-- 12. The Appendix to the OMB tax expenditure budget for FY 2009, like most Bush-era tax expenditure budgets, undertakes an alternative computation of tax expenditures using a comprehensive, or Haig-Simons, baseline.
-Is such a baseline to be preferred to those traditionally used in the tax expenditure budget? - Revenue Code longer and more complex, particular tax expenditures can actually simplify compliance with, and administration of, the law.
+12. The Appendix to the OMB tax expenditure budget for FY 2009, like most Bush-era tax expenditure budgets, undertakes an alternative computation of tax expenditures using a comprehensive, or Haig-Simons, baseline.
+Is such a baseline to be preferred to those traditionally used in the tax expenditure budget?

+13. While tax expenditures, almost by definition, make the Internal Revenue Code longer and more complex, particular tax expenditures can actually simplify compliance with, and administration of, the law.
 Simplifying tax expenditures include provisions such as section 121 (effectively exempting from income most capital gains on sales of principal residences) and section 179 (allowing many taxpayers to immediately deduct purchases of equipment, rather than deducting the cost over time through capitalization and depreciation).